Skip to main content

 1.7. refreshWidget: Displaying Up-to-the-Minute Data

+The refreshWidget action forces a specific widget (such as a List, Table, Chart, or Data Grid) to re-execute its data query and render itself with the most current information from its data source.
 This action is essential for creating a real-time, dynamic user experience.
 After any action that creates, updates, or deletes data displayed in a widget, you must call refreshWidget to ensure the user immediately sees the result of their action without needing to manually reload the page.

 Configuration